cresta/helm-autoupdate/README.md

 But in this case, you don't have any git tracking of what version was released.
 What you really want is some automation that will bump the `version` field when a new helm chart is released.
 This is what `helm-autoupdate` is for.

+# Usage

 First, add a file named `.helm-autoupdate.yaml` in the root of your repository.
 Add a `chart` item for each chart you want to update.
+The field "filename_regex" is an optional list of whitelisted filenames.
+If you don't specify it, all files will be considered.

 ```yaml
 charts: